 The recent trends in the number of elderly people shoplifting is a true eye-opener on the economical and social problems Japan is facing.
 It’s worth noting that Japan is investing on programs and institutions to alleviate the country’s issues regarding its aging population.
 However, the long-term effects of these initiatives and what the future holds continue to be a an unknown.

 The widening wealth gap, and the economic problems the recent tax increase and the COVID-19 pandemic have brought to Japan will also create bigger challenges that could see the number of offenders increase even further.
-The issue continues to be one that Japan needs to address and tackle.
+The issue continues to be one that Japan needs to address and tackle as the number of elderly in the country increases year after year and the birthrate remains stagnant.